-6.1.1.
-Option 10: Contract a 24MW/39.75MWh Battery Energy Storage Solution (BESS)
+5.1.
+Option 10: Contract 24MW/39.75MWh Battery Energy Storage Solution (BESS)

-This option involves contracting a proponent to provide multiple 24MW/39.75MWh BESS totalling 24MW/39.75MWh for an 8-year period to eliminate load at risk in the vicinity of SSCLD from 2022.
-The BESS will be fully charged and ready to provide peak load relief.
+This option involves contracting a proponent to provide multiple BESS totalling 24MW/39.75MWh for an 8-year period to eliminate load at risk in the vicinity of SSCLD from 2022.
+Each BESS will be fully charged and ready to provide peak load relief.
 At the end of the period of the contract, a new zone substation is proposed to be established to eliminate the load at risk.

-7. MARKET BENEFIT ASSESSMENT METHODOLOGY
+6. MARKET BENEFIT ASSESSMENT METHODOLOGY

-The identified need outlined in the DPAR is a regulatory obligation to address the substation limitation as outlined in the Distribution Authority.
+The identified need outlined in the FPAR is a regulatory obligation to address the substation limitation as outlined in the Distribution Authority.
 Because of this, the assessment methodology is a lowest cost process, rather than a cost/benefit analysis based on market benefits.
 There is no material difference in specific market benefits, such as Value of Customer Reliability between identified Network and Non-Network Options.
 As such, no Market Benefits have been calculated for use in the economic analysis to identify the preferred option.